Senior Lecturer/Associate Professor at Department of Education

-Iva Lucic is Associate Professor in history.
+Iva Lucic is Associate Professor of History.
 She holds a PhD in history from the University of Uppsala.
 Her research focuses on modern South-eastern European and East Central-European history.
 Central research areas in her work include nation- and state-building processes, political mobilization processes, religiosity as social practice during post-Habsburg transition, post-Ottoman transition in South-eastern Europe, war in Bosnia-Herzegovina and bystanders.

 Since September 2019: Senior Lecturer at the Department of Education, Uppsala University